kubenext/lissio/docs/plugins/content/docs/writing-plugins.md

 # Writing Plugins

-When you want to extend Octant to do something that is not part of the core functionality you will need to write a plugin.
-Writing an Octant plugin consists of three main parts.
+When you want to extend Lissio to do something that is not part of the core functionality you will need to write a plugin.
+Writing an Lissio plugin consists of three main parts.
 Defining the capabilities, creating handlers, and finally registering and serving the plugin.

 ## Capabilities

 Using `plugin.Capabilities` you can define your desired list of capabilites using GVKs.
-Octant provides a set of well defined capabilites for plugins.
-These capabilites directly map to Octant renderers and allows your plugin to inject its own components in to the view.
+Lissio provides a set of well defined capabilites for plugins.
+These capabilites directly map to Lissio renderers and allows your plugin to inject its own components in to the view.

 When `plugin.Metadata.IsModule` to true plugins can provide content and navigation entries.